nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 .. note::
    On the nRF5340 development kit, the physical UART interface of the application core is used for communication with the tester device.
-   This sample uses the :ref:`uart_ipc` driver for sending responses and receiving commands through the UART interface of the application core.
+   This sample uses the :ref:`uart_ipc` for sending responses and receiving commands through the UART interface of the application core.

 Debugging
 *********